xiangp126/CrossLv/README.md

 my linux programming environment managed by Vundle(for vim plugins) now.

 # File List
-* autoUpdate.sh: shell for automation of self enviroment setup.
+* confirm/: containing the files to be stored.
 * _.bashrc: basic .bashrc suitable for all platform.
-* confirm/: containing the files to be stored.
+* autoUpdate.sh: shell for automation of self enviroment setup.
-* widget/: dir to backup key files of this linux environment.
+* install.sh: install script for bundle manager.
-* trial/: test dir for restore mode, dry mode.
+* tools/: some useful scripts for auto set up env.

 # Features